dhanjyoti/React-step-by-step/React_Notes/mock.md

     3. because of what they are capable of and how they are used class components are also called as stateful components, smart components or container components.

 # 3. Hooks
-->  Hooks are a new feature addition in React version 16.8 which allow us to use React features without having to write a class.
+-> Hooks are a kind of function which helps us to resolve a particular problem.
+Hooks are a new feature addition in React version 16.8 which allow us to use React features without having to write a class.

 # 4. Lifecycle method